-The pilot year explores a range of taster visual theatre, animation and puppetry opportunities delivered within local venue spaces and outdoors.
-The breadth of the programme hopes to demonstrate the variety of opportunities that our artforms can support.
+The pilot year explored a range of taster visual theatre, animation and puppetry opportunities delivered within local venue spaces and outdoors.
+Read all about it in our report on the pilot here.

-Running from June 22 to March 23 as the initial year of our Captivate programme in Edinburgh West we have established the following outcomes as a starting point for the development of this work, and aim to achieve these through delivery of three projects over this period.
+Running from June 22 to March 23 as the initial year of our Captivate programme in Edinburgh West we delivered the below activity.

 Our pilot activity focuses on the communities of Wester Hailes and Clovenstone.
 WHALE Arts are a community-led arts charity and social enterprise, set up by local people in 1992.
 We have previously worked with WHALE and the other partner organisations we will be delivery work with through our Puppet Animation Festival programming and in piloting of our AnimATE project sessions in 2021.